biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

 ```
 # Part 3: Visualization:
 - Files must be transferred to your computer to be visualized:
-     1. You should still be in the interact verion of the HPC, but if not then:
+     1. You no longer need to be in the interact, instead you should be in your desktop
    ``` bash
    exit
    ```